 This is what this looks like in the eyes of a potential employer: “If you like what you see, make an effort to find out more about me.
 If not, who cares!”
 The hiring manager won’t appreciate being forced to ask for references.
 You should always provide them with your job application, just in case.

 I am a result-driven person.
 I’m always on schedule and I work hard to meet goals.

 This is a vague statement that doesn’t prove anything.
 Anyone could say the same thing about themselves, but that won’t make it true.
 This expression is present in almost all resumes that hiring managers get.
 It’s an obvious filler and it doesn’t make you look good.

 I’ve been part of Red Cross missions since 2012.
 The teams that I led managed to get donations for restoring the homes of over 100 families and 400 individuals.

 What do you think: which one of these statements shows a motivated leader?
 Of course, it’s the second one.
 The first one is a vague, egocentric statement.
 The second one is an example that shows.
 Get rid of the phrases that tell and switch them with experiences that show.
 That’s the main lesson to learn when you want to craft the perfect resume.

 Now you know: some of the most common phrases that applicants use in resumes simply don’t work.
 When an employer sees such cliches, they get the impression that the applicant is boring and uncreative.
 The fact that such resumes are based on templates is obvious.

 Fortunately, you came across this article before sending the resume.
-If you already wrote it, polish it out and get rid of the above-listed statements.
+If you already wrote it, polish it and remove the above-listed statements.
 Remember: it’s always wise to get a second opinion.
-We can’t be absolutely unbiased when judging the quality of our own resumes.
+We can’t be unbiased when judging our resumes' quality.